 Q: What are my financial commitments as a partner?

 A: There are no fees to engage with the program.
 Internship salaries are determined by the host organization.
-The average annualized compensation in 2020 was $58,200.
+The average annualized compensation for the most recent cohort was $67,000.
 We are happy to provide feedback on competitive salaries for your specific geographical location and sector.

 Q: Am I required to commit to internships every year as a partner?

 A: No. All we ask is that you communicate potential employment opportunities when they arise so we may provide qualified candidates.

 Q: How do I select an intern?